UNO-CSCI4830/project4-logbook/frontend/README.md

 ## Run
 ```
-Make sure you have npm installed as well as all of the content in login-page
+Make sure you have npm installed as well as all of the content in frontend
 npm install

 Move into the pages folder on your terminal and run: